mdibella-dev/cm-theme-core/README.md

 # CM Theme &mdash; Core
-Core functions of CM theme.
+Core functions of CM Theme.
 Originally an integral part of the theme, now outsourced in a plugin.

 <br>